back to results Back

 While UCLA’s tuition rates remain competitive in comparison with peer institutions, the cost of living is at an all-time high.
 Vital support in the form of endowed giving ensures that generations of promising students are able to make the most of their Bruin experience without financial concerns getting in the way.

-Working for a Sustainable Tomorrow
+Working for a sustainable tomorrow

 An endowed scholarship is making it possible for Thomas L. ’26, of Bakersfield to pursue his passion for the environment.